brian14708/wh-briefings/statements-releases/2021-08/2021-08-20-statement-by-press-secretary-jen-psaki-on-eviction-moratorium-2.md

 modified_time: 2021-08-20 19:44:47-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/20/statement-by-press-secretary-jen-psaki-on-eviction-moratorium-2/
 published_time: 2021-08-20 19:45:00-04:00
-title: Statement by Press Secretary Jen Psaki on Eviction Moratorium
+title: "Statement by Press Secretary Jen\_Psaki on Eviction\_Moratorium"
 ---

 The Administration believes that CDC’s new moratorium is a proper use of